 There are two buttons, namely 'Power' button & 'Home' button, that are required to be pressed down until the iPad bypasses the 'Slide to Power Off' screen or the Apple logo appears on the screen.
 Now, let go the buttons and allow it to reboot.
 That's it!

-Part 2: Fix iPad Stuck in Recovery Mode without Restoring (No Data Loss)
+3. Fix iPad Stuck in Recovery Mode without Restoring

-This problem can be resolved by refreshing the iOS of your iPad.
-In order to do that without data, you will need the help of a professional third-party tool which is iMyFone D-Back.
-It supports to fix various iOS system issues and get your device back to normal without data loss.
-It is a popular iPad/iPhone/iPod touch data recovery tool that has been recommended by famous media sites like Cult of Mac, Payetteforward, Makeuseof, and so on.
+If unfortunately, the above methods doesn't help, This problem can be resolved by refreshing the iOS of your iPad.
+In order to do that without losing data, you can still use iMyFone Fixppo - iOS System Recovery Tool.
+It supports to fix all iOS issues and get your device back to normal without data loss.
+It is the best iOS repair tool that has been recommended by famous media sites like Cult of Mac, Payetteforward, Makeuseof and so on.

-- Fixes your iOS to normal when your device is stuck in white screen, Apple logo, recovery mode, white screen, black screen with spinning wheel, reboot loop and so on.
+- Fixes your iOS to normal when your device is stuck in recovery/DFU mode, white screen, Apple logo, black screen with spinning wheel, reboot loop and so on.

-You can use iMyFone D-Back to get your iPad out of recovery mode without data loss.
+You can use iMyFone Fixppo to get your iPad out of recovery mode without data loss.
 Follow these simple steps to fix an iPad stuck in restore mode.

-If you choose the first mode Standard mode, iMyFone program will detect your iPad and direct you to obtain the firmware that suits your device.
-Just click on the Download button to obtain the firmware.
+iMyFone program will detect your iPad and direct you to obtain the firmware that suits your device.
+Just click the pull-down button and choose the version you like.
+Then click on the Download button to obtain the firmware.
 It will take a short while.

-The program will automatically begin repairing the device after you click Start to Fix and a few minutes later, the iPad will restart in normal mode.
+The program will automatically begin repairing the iPad after you click Start button.
+A few minutes later, the iPad will restart in normal mode.

 When the iPad is stuck in the recovery mode, iTunes can be used to solve the problem by restoring the device to factory settings.
 By performing this method, all the data on your iPad will be erased.
 Before you start the process, check to ensure that you have the newest version of iTunes on your PC or Mac.You should follow the procedures below.